skypointcloud/cdp/docs/index.md

-# SkyPoint Customer Data Platform (ICDP)
+# SkyPoint Customer Data Platform (CDP)

-SkyPoint Customer Data Platform (ICDP) with built-in machine learning, integrates all your data silos (transactional, behavioral, and observational) to unified, 360-degree and real-time customer profiles.
+SkyPoint Customer Data Platform (CDP) with built-in machine learning, integrates all your data silos (transactional, behavioral, and observational) to unified, 360-degree and real-time customer profiles.
 Activate unified data and artificial intelligence driven insights for marketing orchestration, personalization, superior customer service, business analytics and GDPR compliance.

 ## How Does It Work?